-Taitung, Chinese for “East Taiwan”, is in the Southeastern corner of Formosa.
-Though few people visit the city itself, it often serves as a stopover point for those on their way to Green Island and/or Orchid Island, which is what you will find if you draw a line directly east from Taidong.
+Taitung 台東, Chinese for “East Taiwan”, is in the Southeastern corner of Formosa.
+Though few people visit the city itself, it often serves as a stopover point for those on their way to Green Island and/or Orchid Island (Lanyu), which is what you will find if you draw a line directly east from Taidong.
 Both of these islands are part of Taidong County.
 It is the 11th-largest city in Taiwan.

 Being one of the southernmost cities in Taiwan, Taitung is at about the same latitude as Hong Kong or Honolulu.
-In spite of its being one of the poorest cities in Taiwan, it has a rich aboriginal history outside of Chinese influence that you can’t find in places like Taipeiin the North.
-The area was the last of Taiwan’s major areas to be colonized by Chinese immigrants.
+In spite of its being one of the poorest cities in Taiwan, it has a rich aboriginal history outside of Chinese influence that you can’t find in places like Taipei in the North.
+This region was the last of Taiwan’s major areas to be colonized by Chinese immigrants.

 Archaeologists based out of National Taiwan University underwent the excavation legwork to bring this museum to life, uncovering tens of thousands of artifacts.
 As a testament to the wealth of the Taiwanese government, the museum was designed by epically-famous American architect Michael Graves.
 The museum uses archaeological artifacts to pull you through the history of Taiwan all the way from the island’s geological formation to the development of its aboriginal culture.